MCC

 Compact vs. Single-State License Comparison

-Practice areaAll 43 compact statesOnly issuing state
+Practice AreaAll 43 compact statesOnly issuing state

-TelehealthAll 43 compact statesOnly issuing state (unless patient also in same state)
+TelehealthAll 43 compact statesOnly issuing state

-CostOne application feeSeparate fee for each state
+CostOne application feeSeparate fee per state

 RenewalRenew only in primary stateRenew in each state

-RequirementsMust reside in compact stateAny state
+RequirementMust reside in compact stateAny state

-Important: Even with multistate license, you must follow the nursing practice laws of the state WHERE YOU ARE PRACTICING, not your home state.
+Important: Even with a multistate license, you must follow the nursing practice laws of the state WHERE YOU ARE PRACTICING, not your home state.

 International Nurses: Getting U.S. RN License